Nechamie Margolis | Founder, Chief Writer

 When did you start writing?

 Since I got my first diary at age 13.
 I kept at it and eventually was published at age 17.
 Then I went on to earn a degree in creative writing and put it to test as feature editor and writer for several magazines for the past eight years.
-Eventually I joined the Association of Personal Historians as a personal historian.
+Eventually, I became a life story writer.
 My passion is helping people save family stories and memories.
-I wrote my first personal history book seven years ago and the thrill of placing a finished product in my client’s hands has only increased over the years.
+I wrote my first family history book eight years ago and the thrill of placing a finished product in my client’s hands has only increased over the years.

 What do you like doing the most?